-Over the weekend, I saw a Facebook post from a summer acquaintance, self-admittedly ranting about her City apartment renovation, and the extended schedule that was occasioning her to skip travel plans for her son’s spring break – so she could mange the conclusion of the project.
-What surprised me was that the subject of her animus was not her (Park Avenue) building’s work hours, mercurial board, or even her general contractor, the post placed the blame squarely upon her architect.
-Intrigued, I read the seventeen comments posted to date.
+During the spring of 2019, I read a Facebook post from a summer acquaintance, self-admittedly ranting about her City apartment renovation and the extended schedule that was occasioning her to skip travel plans for her son’s spring break.
+She had to stay home to manage the conclusion of the project.
+What surprised me was that the subject of her animus was not her (Park Avenue) building’s work hours, mercurial board, or even her general contractor.
+The post placed the blame squarely upon her architect.
+Intrigued, I read the seventeen comments that had been posted.

-Projects don’t always go perfectly, and architects can certainly contribute to delays through poor communication or design disagreements, and even through mistakes, but this venomous social media rebuke of our profession was as naked and slanderous as any I have seen.
-While I have no insight as to whether the project’s architect performed as well as hoped or expected, or whether additional circumstances contributed to delays, I find the broad character assassination of our shared profession truly sobering.
-My DFA family and I have spent a career confronting such sentiments, whether voiced or not, through (hopefully) enlightened and fair professional practice.
+Projects don’t always go perfectly.
+Architects can certainly contribute to delays through poor communication or design disagreements, and even through mistakes, but this venomous social media rebuke of our profession was particularly naked and slanderous.
+While I have no insight as to whether the project’s architect performed well or poorly, or if unusual circumstances contributed to delays, I find the broad character assassination of our shared profession truly sobering.
+My DFA family and many of my colleagues have spent a career confronting such sentiments through (hopefully) enlightened and fair professional practice.
 Our repeat clients and the friends we have made on all sides of the business tell us we have succeeded.

-Yet, Houston, we have a (public relations) problem, and it may be deeper than I ever could have realized.
+Yet, Houston, we have a (public relations) problem, and it may be more endemic than I might ever have realized.